SixBytesUnder/infoboard/README.md

 # clone this repo to current folder
 $ git clone https://github.com/SixBytesUnder/infoboard.git .

-# IMPORTANT! copy or rename file .env.example to .env
+# IMPORTANT! copy or rename config file .env.example to .env
 $ cp .env.example .env

 # then edit it to provide all necessary variables and API keys